prakash3720/scratch-notes/README.md

 # scratch-notes

-> A Note Sharing Website that allows to create dynamic links for creating and sharing of notes.
+> An online note sharing website, developed using Vue.js and Firebase.
+The Website allows the user to create dynamic URLs that can be used to create and share multiple notes with the other users.

 # Screenshots